Writing

 “Rematerializations of Race.”
 Lateral: Journal of the Cultural Studies Association 6.1 (May 2017).

 How does contemporary Asian American literature experiment with the terms of racial representation?
-Activating both valences of the word—literary-formal and scientific—Molecular Race examines post-1965 works that engage science thematically and formally to challenge the lay perception of race as a biological trait of an individual human.
+Activating both valences of the word—literary-formal and scientific—Racial Beings: Asian American New Materialisms at the Human Limit examines post-1965 works that engage science thematically and formally to challenge the lay perception of race as a biological trait of an individual human.
 Through readings of contemporary fiction, poetry, and science fiction, this book project works through scientific paradigms such as quantum physics, genetic engineering, phylogeny and ontogeny, and elemental chemistry to develop reading practices de-centered from domestic realism and the individual racialized character.
 What is revealed is that not only is the nexus of race and science not reducible to scientific racism, but also that science can be an unlikely creative reservoir for Asian American writers that allows for racial representation beyond individual narratives of assimilation and resistance.

 Work from this book project has appeared in the Journal of Asian American Studies and Amerasia.